 1. Great Source of Filling Fiber

-Some of the healthiest populations on Earth, such as those living in the blue zones like Italy and Greece where more people eat a typical Mediterranean diet, regularly eat lentils and experience better overall health benefits because of it.
+New research suggest that some of the healthiest populations on Earth — such as those living in the blue zones like Italy and Greece, where more people eat a typical Mediterranean diet — regularly eat legumes/pulses and experience better overall health benefits because of it.

 Folate can help lower homocysteine levels, which is known to be a serious risk factor for heart disease, while magnesium and potassium help improve circulation and carry adequate oxygen and nutrients around the body.